syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Only files with the specified extension will be denied for upload.
-This could be mentioned in the string format.
+Only the files with the specified extension is denied for upload.
+This is mentioned in the string format.